PRIME DIRECTIVES: 1. Serve the public trust 2. Protect the innocent 3. Uphold the law 4. [CLASSIFIED]

 Place the tropes in the list, or there will be...
 Trouble.

 A.I.
-Is a Crapshoot: ED-209; not because they're evil, but because he's very, very dumb.
+Is a Crapshoot: ED-209; they're not evil, but you have to use Exact Words or you'll suffer.
 Subverted with RoboCop himself; he doesn't rebel against OCP because he's a cyborg, but because he regains his human memories.

 Alternate Continuity: The television series' split into two (or three, depending on your view) continuities after the second film.
 The 1994 series and Prime Directives both ignore the events of the third film in favor of keeping OCP and the threat of bulldozing Old Detroit, although it's still unclear if the two series are meant to be tied into the same continuity (considering that one was a syndicated children's show and the other a violent homage to the original).